Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 This page has all the three important phone numbers.
 Clients can refer to them whenever they want to.

-It also have some basic page links that helps you if you are feeling anxiety to anger.
+It also has some basic page links that helps you if you are feeling anxiety to anger.

 The goal was to consolidate the resource page where you could add your own resource pages and your own sets of contacts so that it would show up in one page.